The Game : A last-man-standing race

 Rules of The Game:

-- We will provide Aid at the start/finish (water, ice, and orange-flavored-Tailwind).
+- We will provide aid at the start/finish (water, ice, and orange-flavored-Tailwind).
 Around noon on Saturday, we will start cranking out as many peanut butter and jelly sandwiches as you can eat.
-For those still racing around dinner time, we will order pizza.

 - To win, you must be the only person left standing, the last runner, everyone else has gone home...